bxparks/AUnit/README.md

 advantages.
 AUnit supports timeouts and test fixtures.
 It somtimes consume 50% less flash memory on the AVR platform, and it has been tested to work on the AVR, ESP8266, ESP32 and Teensy platforms.
 The sister AUniter project provides command line tools to verify, upload and validate the unit tests.
-AUniter tools can be used in a continuous integration systems like Jenkins.
+The AUniter tools can be used in a continuous integration system like Jenkins.

 Version: 1.0.1 (2018-06-27)